For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 Attack Tool:

-# HashPump - Exploits length extension
+# hash_extender - Exploits length extension (HashPump's bwall/HashPump repo is gone; this is the

-git clone https://github.com/bwall/HashPump.git
+git clone https://github.com/iagox86/hash_extender.git

-cd HashPump && make
+cd hash_extender && make

 # Extend hash without knowing secret

--a '&admin=true' \
+--append '&admin=true' \

 Password Cracking